Governments reject latest EU budget compromise

 Sweden, Germany and Britain have demanded cuts of 100-200 billion euros to the European Commission's proposed 1 trillion euro total, slightly more than 1 percent of the 27-nation bloc's gross domestic product.
 By contrast national government spending accounts for between 40 and 56 percent of member states' GDP.

-A diplomat from Poland, biggest net recipient of EU funds, criticized Cyprus for concentrating solely on wielding the axe.
+A diplomat from Poland, the biggest net recipient of EU funds, criticised Cyprus for concentrating solely on wielding the axe.

-Polish Prime Minister Donald Tusk said he had warned Britain, which seeks the deepest cut in spending, that if there was no deal, the current EU budget would remain in force provisionally with two percent added each year for inflation.

-"We will try to persuade the British that a compromise would be cheaper for the UK," Tusk told reporters in Warsaw.
-"We will be looking for smart compromises.
-Here in Poland we will need to see what is beneficial for us and acceptable to others."
+"The presidency proposals seems to be excessively focused on cuts, which creates an impression of a strategy to survive the crisis, rather than to emerge stronger from it," said the diplomat, who declined to be named.

 Cyprus, which holds the bloc's rotating six-month presidency, said the cuts outlined so far were just a start and deeper reductions would be needed to reach a final deal.

-"Further reductions will require even bigger trade-offs and the need to prioritize between policies and programmes," it said.
+"Further reductions will require even bigger trade-offs and the need to prioritise between policies and programmes," it said.

-As part of its proposal, Cyprus trimmed a further 58 billion euros of spending in areas such as nuclear fusion research and crisis response that the Commission had kept off the main budget, moving some of it back onto the EU's books.

 REBATE DEBATE

-Sweden, which alongside Britain, Denmark and the Netherlands has long called for a lower share of EU spending for farmers, criticized the balance of cuts proposed by Cyprus.
+Sweden, which alongside Britain, Denmark and the Netherlands has long called for a lower share of EU spending for farmers, criticised the balance of cuts proposed by Cyprus.

-As expected, the proposal made no firm recommendation on the fate of Britain's multi-billion euro annual budget rebate, won by Margaret Thatcher in 1984, or related refunds subsequently granted to Germany, the Netherlands, Sweden and Austria.
+As expected, the Cypriot proposal made no firm recommendation on the fate of Britain's multi-billion euro annual budget rebate, and the related refunds received by Germany, the Netherlands, Sweden and Austria.

-"This was beyond our authority.
-It is up to our leaders to agree on the way forward on this issue," a Cypriot presidency source said.

-The issue is likely to be one of the flashpoints when EU diplomats begin talks on the compromise on Wednesday, trying to lay the groundwork for a summit agreement in November.
+But the issue is likely to be one of the major flashpoints when EU diplomats begin talks on the compromise on Wednesday, as they attempt to lay the groundwork for a summit agreement in November.

 "Denmark should not pay for rich EU countries' rebates.
 That is why we must also get a rebate and I think we will get that," she told Denmark's parliament.